xelarep/Recordlight-HUI-BLE/README.md

 # RecordingLightHUI

 A simple Recording Light for Apple Logic Pro, using the Mackie HUI protocol.
-Runs on a ESP32 DevKit with the Arduino BLE MIDI library.
+Runs on a ESP32 DevKit with the Arduino BLE MIDI library https://github.com/lathoub/Arduino-BLE-MIDI.
 Lights used are 12 LEDs on a WS2812 based LED strip.
 Controlled by the FastLED library.
 Additional single LED as connector inidcator also supported.

 ## Light inidicators: